the fundamentals of the motus IQ

 design scope management

-Quality Function Deployment is systematic process that bakes in the voice of the end user and the functional objectives of the design into every detailed design task as we move the design from INTENT to CONTENT.
+Quality Function Deployment is a systematic process that bakes in the voice of the end user and the functional objectives of the design into every detailed design task as we move the design from INTENT to CONTENT.
 This methodology ensures that the goals of the design stay top of mind, avoiding the scope creep typical of agile scrum.

 Test Driven Development is a systematic approach that bakes success into the design process by asking the question, what would success look like?
 From the highest user level down to the most granular detailed aspects of the design, verification and validation gets defined, and success becomes the design benchmark.